 Budesonide is the generic name of an artificial corticosteroid.
 It's prescribed for long-term use to prevent asthma flare-ups and the repeated use of rescue inhalers.
 When inhaled regularly, the medication reduces inflammation and hyperactivity in the air passages.
 Inhaled budesonide exerts its main effect on the lungs.
 Only a small amount is absorbed into the body.

-Inhaled budesonide may produce side effects.
-These may not the same as those created by taking oral budesonide, or may not be as severe, since only some of the inhaled medication enters the bloodstream.
 Inhaled budesonide may encourage the development of an oral infection called thrush.
 This infection is caused by a fungus and appears as white spots in the mouth and throat.
 Rinsing the mouth out thoroughly after using the inhaler can prevent the infection from happening.
 (This works for me.)
 Other side effects may be a sore throat and a hoarse voice.

 Formoterol is a bronchodilator, which means that it widens the airways, or the bronchi and the bronchioles.
 Formoterol belongs to a class of medications known as beta-agonists.
 A beta-agonist binds to beta receptors, including those found on the cell membranes of muscle cells around the airways.
 When beta-agonists bind to the beta receptors they cause the muscles to relax, widening the airways.

 There are two kinds of beta-agonists.
 Short-acting types (such as albuterol) begin to work within a few minutes and continue to work for four to six hours.
 They're used in rescue or reliever inhalers.
 Formoterol is a long-acting beta agonist.
 It starts working quickly and keeps working for about twelve hours.
-It's inhaled on a schedule - usually in the morning and in the evening - to prevent asthma attacks.
+It's inhaled on a schedule—usually in the morning and in the evening—to prevent asthma attacks.

 Symbicort is delivered to the airways in the form of a very fine power.
 To send a dose of powder into the delivery area, the red wheel at the base of the turbuhaler must be turned as far as it can in one direction and then as far as it can in the other direction.
 A click will be heard during this procedure.

-Formoterol Side Effects
+Side Effects of Formoterol Use

-How to Prevent an Asthma Attack - Using a Peak Flow Meter
+Using a Peak Flow Meter

 A peak flow meter measures how fast air leaves the lungs.
 This information can be a valuable component of an asthma management plan.
 It indicates whether or not an asthmatic is keeping their airways clear.